PranavSalunke/Cryptography-Systems/README.md

   -h, --help   show this help message and exit
 ```

+**Examples**
+Using the default alphabet

+`py -3 .\affine.py decode 4 23 "UKMMSBVUO"`

+Using a custom alphabet:

+`py -3 .\affine.py -a "ABCDEFGabcdefghijklmnopqrstuvwxyz !,.:"  decode 17 35 "qszzor vEFFtld"`

 Brute force crack help message `py -3 .\affine.py bruteforce -h`.
 You may use `b` instead of `bruteforce`.

 ```